the-hack-god/zilliqa-gen/README.md

 ## Idea behind this project

-* I have followed the rainbow pride color scheme to promote the equality among all the genders (I added black because to looked good!!).
+* I have followed the rainbow pride color scheme to promote the equality among all the genders (I added black because it looked good!!).
 * There exists different distinct characteristics, they are as numbered:

 Hairs - 7 traits